 Performance outcomes Acceptable outcomes Complies Comments For accepted development subject to requirements and assessable development All flood hazard areas PO1 Development prevents the carriage or dispersal of contaminants or pollutants into the receiving environment.
-AO1 The processing or storage of dangerous goods or hazardous materials is: (a) not undertaken in a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o); or (b) is located above the defined flood level plus 0.3 metre freeboard. n/a No new development is proposed within a flood hazard area.
-PO2 Essential community infrastructure is able to function effectively during and immediately after flood events.
-Extreme flood hazard area AO2 Design levels for buildings must comply with the flood immunity standards specified in Table 8.2.6.3.B and Table 8.2.6.3.C where within a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o). n/a See comment for AO1.
+AO1 The processing or storage of dangerous goods or hazardous materials is: (a) not undertaken in a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o); or (b) is located above the defined flood level plus 0.3 metre freeboard. n/a Not applicable.
+Essential community infrastructure is able to function effectively during and immediately after flood events.
+Design levels for buildings must comply with the flood immunity standards specified in Table 8.2.6.3.B and Table 8.2.6.3.C where within a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o). n/a Not applicable.
+Extreme flood hazard are a